cockroachdb/docs/v22.2/schema-design-update.md

 docs_area: develop
 ---

-This page provides an overview on changing and removing the objects in a database schema, with some simple examples based on Cockroach Labs' fictional vehicle-sharing company, [MovR](movr.html).
+This page provides an overview on changing and removing the objects in a database schema, with some simple examples based on Cockroach Labs's fictional vehicle-sharing company, [MovR](movr.html).

 ## Before you begin